For School PersonnelBack to Category View

 With the increased number of students with food allergies now enrolled in schools – and 30 percent of food-allergic children allergic to multiple foods – increased education and resources for food service personnel are essential.

-Accidents do happen, and all school staff – including food service personnel – should be educated on emergency procedures should an allergic reaction occur.
+Accidents do happen, and all school personnel – including food service personnel – should be educated on emergency procedures should an allergic reaction occur.
 Food service personnel should attend all meetings prior to the beginning of the school year, and throughout the year as needed, regarding the needs of students with food allergies.
 This allows food service personnel the opportunity to learn about each student’s emergency action plan in addition to:

 - Learning what foods each student must avoid.